abprash/personal_guidelines/NoSQL.md

 3. The third and the outlier which does not belong here is the **Graph databases**.

 * Relational Databases - update based on ACID properties.
-Whereas NoSQL db update based on BASE (~Should see what this is later~).
+Whereas NoSQL db update based on BASE (_should see what this is later_).

 ### CAP theorem
 * In case of a network partition, we have to choose between either Consistency or Availability.
 We **CANNOT** have both.